-The bluish foliage of rue plants marries well with plants that have golden foliage, like the gold cultivars of oregano, sage, or thyme.
-These herbs all like the same sunny, dry conditions and well-drained soil that rue thrives in, and blend well in mixed containers.
+The bluish foliage of rue plants marries well with plants that have golden foliage, such as the gold cultivars of oregano, sage, or thyme.
+These herbs all like the same sunny, dry conditions and well-drained soil that rue thrives in, so they blend well in mixed containers.

 Rue doesn’t have any major pest or disease issues.
-In fact, if you see caterpillars feeding on your rue flower plants, don't spray them.
-It's likely that they are swallowtail butterfly caterpillars, which use rue as a host plant and benefit your entire garden.
+In fact, if you see caterpillars feeding on your rue plants, don't spray them.
+It's likely they are swallowtail butterfly caterpillars, which use rue as a host plant and benefit your entire garden.
 The primary disease issue that can affect rue is root rot from wet soils.
 So ensure that your plants are never waterlogged.

 Is rue easy to grow?

 Rue requires very little maintenance as long as it has a sunny spot with well-draining soil.

 How long does it take to grow rue?

 Rue has a moderate growth rate and will germinate in one to four weeks.